Skip to main content

 • NIF/DNI, Name and Surname

-• Health (collected, treated and transferred with express consent of the patient)
+• Health (collected, processed and transferred with the express consent of the patient)

 • Date of birth, age, sex, physical or anthropometric characteristics, personal and family illnesses and other medical data.